acritelli/cloudformation-unixtime/README.md

 The CloudFormation template deploys a Lambda function to implement a Custom Resource (`UnixTime`).
 The code for this function must be located in S3.
 To deploy to S3 from a terminal:

 ```
-# Obtain the current ZIP file.
-If you are interested in building the .zip manually, instructions are included in the "Build" section of the README
+# Clone the repository, which contains the zip archive.
+If you are interested in building the .zip manually,
+# instructions are included in the "Build" section of the README
+git clone git@github.com:acritelli/cloudformation-unixtime.git
+cd cloudformation-unixtime

 # Create an S3 bucket
 aws s3 mb s3://acritelli-unixtime-function

 # Place the zip file into the bucket
-aws s3 cp function.zip s3://acritelli-unixtime-function/function.zip
+aws s3 cp lambda/function.zip s3://acritelli-unixtime-function/function.zip
 ```

 ## Deploying a new stack from the Cloud Formation Template

 The CloudFormation template can be used to deploy a complete stack with the Lambda function and a Custom Resource that interacts with the function.
 The example below demonstrates this process from the CLI, but the UI works just as well.

-First, clone the repository and change into the repo directory:
+First, clone the repository and change into the repo directory (if you haven't already):

 ```
 git clone acritelli/cloudformation-unixtime.git